MicrocontrollersDev/Alternatives/docs/latest/migrating.md

     ### Getting Started

     Due to many issues with the official Minecraft launcher, we will not be using it.
-Follow the guides for either Prism or Modrinth launcher using these guides: https://alternatives.microcontrollers.dev/launcher/home/
+Follow the guides for either Prism or Modrinth launcher [using my install guides](https://alternatives.microcontrollers.dev/launcher/home).

     ### Still Need Help?